tomwhite/tomwhite.github.com/about.md

 Then in early March, as coronavirus began to spread, I began [collating the disparate sources of UK COVID-19 data](https://github.com/tomwhite/covid-19-uk-data).

 In June 2020, I went back to the world of big data and genomics and joined Jeff Hammerbacher's team at [Related Sciences](https://www.related.vc/) to work on [sgkit](https://github.com/pystatgen/sgkit), a statistical genetics toolkit based on PyData technologies like Dask, Xarray, and Zarr.

+In 2022 I founded a new project called [Cubed](https://github.com/cubed-dev/cubed) as a drop-in replacement for Dask.
+As a result of this I started working with the [Pangeo](https://discourse.pangeo.io/) community on the problem of how to scale up geoscience workloads to run on cloud infrastructure.

 _If you want to chat about any of the above or projects you think I may find interesting, then [please get in touch](mailto:tom.e.white@gmail.com).
 I also have a [LinkedIn Profile](https://www.linkedin.com/in/tomwhite/)_